INCF/nineml-spec/source/examples.rst

-The cell Componentare parameterized and connected together in the User Layer via Population, Selection and Projection elements:
+The cell Component are parameterized and connected together in the User Layer via Population, Selection and Projection elements:

 .. code-block:: xml